zigimg/zigimg/README.md

 ## Use image format directly

-In the case you want more direct access to the image format, all the image format are accessible from the `zigimg` module.
-However, you'll need to do a bit more manual steps in order to get the pixel data.
+In the case you want more direct access to the image format, all the image formats are accessible from the `zigimg` module.
+However, you'll need to do a bit more manual steps in order to retrieve the pixel data.

 ```zig
 const std = @import("std");